The question looks simple. To promote an idea of data management (DM) development, the following questions about DM maturity are to be answered:

 - Managed and measurable

-- * Use the main DM Governance elements, which can be applied to the rest of DAMA components;
+- * Use the main DM Governance elements, which can be applied to the rest of the DAMA components;

 Make the following manual for DM Maturity assessment: